KŘXB - Rick at

 When I got back on the air from Arlington, Massachusetts in 1970, I used a Heathkit HW-16 and windowsill vertical antenna.

 I do not have a copy of my original WNŘAPN novice QSL card, but these two cards with the guys carrying the canoe have the same picture.
 I like to think that’s me in the front.

 Using an early Apple Macintosh computer, I made these home-brew cards.
 I still prefer a Mac to a PC,

 but virtually all ham radio software is written for a PC.
 So I use a PC in the shack.

 That’s me with the dark hair and big glasses.
-I am smiling in the card on the left, because I just got a new Ten-Tec Omni V.
+I am smiling in the card on the right, because I just got a new Ten-Tec Omni V.

 That is a 1974 MGB/GT.
 I even had a 2 meter rig in it.

 The view from our deck on Lake Vermilion.